-Guru Nanak Dev Ji Gurpurab 2019 DateIn 2019, it will be held on 12th of November which is a Tuesday and will mark the 550th birth anniversary of Guru Nanak Dev Ji.
+Guru Nanak Dev Ji Gurpurab 2020 DateIn 2020, it will be held on 30th of November which is a Monday.
+In 2019, the day was marked as the 550th birth anniversary of Guru Nanak Dev Ji.

 How is Guru Nanak Jayanti CelebratedGuru Nanak Gurpurab, celebrated with merriment and utmost devotion, is a grand procession!